 FDA-approved hormones available by prescription come from different synthetic and natural sources, including plant-based.
 (For example, Prometrium is a progesterone derived from yam plants.)

-Both estrogen-only and combination HRT increase breast cancer density, making mammograms more difficult to read.
+Both estrogen-only and combination HT increase breast cancer density, making mammograms more difficult to read.
 This can cause cancer to be diagnosed at a later stage.
-Women who take HRT should be aware of the need for regular mammogram screenings.
+Women who take HT should be aware of the need for regular mammogram screenings.

 The North American Menopause Society recommends that women who are at risk for breast cancer avoid hormone therapy and try other options to manage menopausal symptoms.